MicrosoftDocs/biztalk-docs/his/core/application-integration-importhostdefs.md

 - A Visual Studio [host application solution and project (CICS or IMS](application-integration-lahostapps.md) or [host file solution project](application-integration-lahostfiles.md) where you want to import the host definition.

+  > [!NOTE]
+  >
+  > The HIS Designer provides and shows different options based on whether you open a CICS, IMS, or host file solution.

 - Understand how the programming model works for the technology that you want to integrate, which is CICS or IMS.
 Both platforms have different requirements and ways to pass and receive information.
 Make sure that you learn about the appropriate [programming model](choosing-the-appropriate-programming-model1.md) before you import the host definitions.

 - Obtain the host definitions (copybooks) that you want to import into HIS Designer for Logic Apps.
 This designer supports COBOL and RPG copybooks.